 Vacuuming can be a delightful task.
 Cleaning off and styling a coffee table?
 Even better.
 Cleaning your kitchen stove burners, however, is a chore that doesn't foster much fondness.
 Your leftover meals are quite literally cooked onto the burners, and cleaning them is going to take a bit more elbow grease than running the Dyson.

 It doesn't have to be so hard though.
 We talked to cleaning expert Kadi Dulude, owner of Wizard of Homes NYC, for her tips on how to clean stove burners.
 Read on for her professional take on how to get your kitchen sparkling again.

 Meet the Expert

-Kadi Dulude is the founder and owner of Wizards of Homes NYC, a professional cleaning service she started in 2009 that has grown into a team of 70+ professional housekeepers.
+Kadi Dulude is the founder and owner of Wizard of Homes NYC, a professional cleaning service she started in 2009 that has grown into a team of 70+ professional housekeepers.